KCL-BMEIS/OOP/week2A.md

 --

 .explain-bottom[
-Have a go at modifying your code as shown here
+Exercise: modify your code as shown here
 ]